yerang1018/yerang1018/README.md

 What attracts me to this role is the ability to enhance system stability and efficiency through meticulous observation and analysis.<br>

-Errors due to typos are common in the development process, making backend development a role where I am confident I can leverage my strongest skill.<br>
+Errors due to typos are common in the development process,<br>
+making backend development a role where I am confident I can leverage my strongest skill.<br>
 </div>